-SonomaWest Publishers owns the The Healdsburg Tribune, The Windsor Times, Sonoma West Times & News and Cloverdale Reveille.
+SonomaWest Publishers owns the The Healdsburg Tribune (in print and online), The Windsor Times (online only), Sonoma West Times & News (online only) and Cloverdale Reveille (online only).
 The company has won numerous awards from the California Newspaper Publishers Association and the National Newspaper Association for its work covering north and west Sonoma County.

 230 Center Street